- SDLC Tutorial

-Big bang model comprises of focusing all the possible resources in software development and coding, with very little or no planning.
+The Big Bang Model comprises of focusing all the possible resources in the software development and coding, with very little or no planning.
 The requirements are understood and implemented as they come.
 Any changes required may or may not need to revamp the complete software.

 This model is ideal for small projects with one or two developers working together and is also useful for academic or practice projects.
-It.s an ideal model for the product where requirements are not well understood and the final release date is not given.
+It is an ideal model for the product where requirements are not well understood and the final release date is not given.

-The advantage of Big Bang is that its very simple and requires very little or no planning.
-Easy to mange and no formal procedure are required.
+The advantage of this Big Bang Model is that it is very simple and requires very little or no planning.
+Easy to manage and no formal procedure are required.

 However, the Big Bang Model is a very high risk model and changes in the requirements or misunderstood requirements may even lead to complete reversal or scraping of the project.
 It is ideal for repetitive or small projects with minimum risks.